ReMarkable’s redesigned e-paper tablet is more powerful and more papery – TechCrunch

 It’s no secret I’m a fan of the reMarkable, a tablet with a paper-like display that’s focused on text and sketching rather than rich media and games.
 The sequel to the original, announced today, looks to make a good thing even better.

-Designed for the creation and consumption of monochromatic content like long documents, ebooks, notes and sketches, the reMarkable set itself apart as a more minimalist alternative (or complement) to the likes of the iPad or Surface.
-The device was crowdfunded and has sold more than 100,000 units; meanwhile the company has grown and attracted a $15 million A round.
+Designed for the creation and consumption of monochromatic content like long documents, e-books, notes and sketches, the reMarkable set itself apart as a more minimalist alternative (or complement) to the likes of the iPad or Surface.
+The device was crowdfunded and has sold more than 100,000 units; meanwhile, the company has grown and attracted a $15 million A round.
 One sees in retrospect that the money helped launch this successor.

 The most obvious change is to the design.
 It has a bold asymmetrical look with a chrome band along the left side, indicating the tablet’s main use as an alternative to a paper notebook: Hold it with your left hand and write with your right.
 Sorry, lefties.